kevinfreyberg/Qiskit-Crash-Course/docs/seminar-1/index.md

 *QuantumRegister* and *ClassicalRegister* take two arguments: a number of qubits/bits, and a label for the circuit drawing.

 ## Initialized states
-An important thing to note is that qiskit always initializes qubits into the state `|0⟩`.
+An important thing to note is that Qiskit always initializes qubits into the state `|0⟩`.
 If you want to manually change the initialization state of a qubit, you can use the *initialize()* method.
 For example, if we want to intialize one of our qubits to be in the state `|1⟩`, we can write:

 ```python
 state = [0, 1] # This is a vector in the form of a list: [alpha, beta]